turtleion/PySimpleInput/README.md

     > Result. --> `"oejnzo299kwjo02" -> "29902"`

-- to_upper and to_lower : This argument will change the user input letters to uppercase or vice versa
+- to_upper and to_lower : This option will change the user input letters to uppercase or vice versa

     > ex. `pysimOut = pysimpleinput.input("What is your name?", options=["to_upper/to_lower"])`

     > Result. --> `"gerardo martinuez firatzi" <(OR)> "GERARDO MARTINUEZ FIRATZI"`

-- yesno_prompt : This argument will make the question yes or no (For now, only windows is supported) (EXPERIMENTAL)
+- yesno_prompt : This option will make the question yes or no (All OS is now supported) (EXPERIMENTAL)
-    > NO EXAMPLE
+    > NO EXAMPLES

-- redirect_output : this argument will write the output to a file (EXPERIMENTAL)
+- redirect_output : this option will write the output to a file (EXPERIMENTAL)
-    > NO EXAMPLE
+    > NO EXAMPLES

-- filter_alpha : This argument will filter user input to return alphabet characters only (NEW)
+- filter_alpha : This option will filter user input to return alphabet characters only

     > ex. `pysimOut = pysimpleinput.input("Type random string!", options=["filter_alpha"])`

     > Result. --> `"hello219282839my282872name283739191is8287399turtleion" -> "hellomynameisturtleion"`

+- validate_email : This option will validate an email from the user

+    > ex. `pysimOut = pysimpleinput.input("Type an email!",options=["validate_email"]

+    > Result. --> True | False (If the string is an email it will return True otherwise False

+- validate_phonenumber : This option will validate an phone number from the user

+    > ex. `pysimOut = pysimpleinput.input("Type your phone numbers!",options=["validate_phonenumber"]

+    > Result. --> PhoneNumber | Warning (If the string is a valid number it will return the number back otherwise an warnimg

+- validate_url : This option will validate an URL from the user

+    > ex. `pysimOut = pysimpleinput.input("Show me Famous Artist in YouTube!", options=["validate_url"])

+    > Result. --> True | False (If the string is a valid url, it will eeturn True otherwise False

 ### And Also, You can combine options
 like this
 `pysim = pysimpleinput.input("What is your name?", options=["remove_whitespace","prevent_enterkeypress")`

+Do not combine "validate" options!

 --------------